semih/semih.github.io/en/_posts/2020/2020-01-01-git-commands.md

 categories: [git]
 tags: [git, source control management, scm]
 ---
-We have numerous sources and manage it using source control management(SCM) DevOps tools like Git, SubVersion, CVS, TFS, ClearCase, Mercurial.
+As the written code increases, it becomes difficult to manage and therefore some needs arise.
+One of these needs is storage, the other is versioning.
+Storage is the process of storing codes anywhere on one or more servers.
+Versioning tells us the evolution of the code.
+Therefore, software developers needed resource control management tools to see the improvements made before it and to label the new developments.

+Source control management (SCM) tools such as Git, SubVersion, CVS, TFS, ClearCase, Mercurial have also emerged over time and are used today.
+We will talk about Git in our article.
 Git is a modern distributed version control system.
-I am going to tell you most useful Git commands and why we need to use those commands.
-I will explain each step with examples.
+I will tell you the most useful Git commands and why we should use them.
+I will explain every step in the examples.
 <br/>

 There are 3 states of Git.